julioefajardo/CarND-Term1-Project3/Report.md

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-####3.
-Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

 ![alt text][image2]